 Karl Marx had a remarkably clear understanding of Islamic ideology and governance, and the severe, subjugated status ‘nonbelievers,’ infidels, are required to accept.

-The world according to Islamic doctrine, according to Marx, is divided in two.
+The world, according to Islamic doctrine, is divided in two, explains Marx.
 There are those who follow Islam, and those who don’t.

 Those who don’t are the enemy.

 “The Infidel is “harby,” i.e. the enemy.
 Islamism proscribes the nation of the Infidels, constituting a state of permanent hostility between the Mussulman and the unbeliever” explains Marx.
 “Christians” in a Muslim society he says “submit to be governed by the Mussulmans according to Mussulman law.”

 It’s worth remembering Karl Marx wrote these words in 1854 for the New-York Herald Tribune.

 First published: in the New-York Daily Tribune, April 15;

 Signed: Karl Marx;

 Transcribed: by Andy Blunden;

 The Koran and the Mussulman legislation emanating from it reduce the geography and ethnography of the various people to the simple and convenient distinction of two nations and of two countries; those of the Faithful and of the Infidels.
 The Infidel is “harby,” i.e. the enemy.
 Islamism proscribes the nation of the Infidels, constituting a state of permanent hostility between the Mussulman and the unbeliever.
 In that sense the corsair-ships of the Berber States were the holy fleet of Islam.
 How, then, is the existence of Christian subjects of the Porte to be reconciled with the Koran?